meet-sophos/Challenge-Notes/README.md

 Here's one meaningful reconstruction:

 `"PORTAL GLITCH OPEN HACK DEVICE"`

-Let's verify that this uses letters from the set:

-#### Letters used:

-- PORTAL → ✅

-- GLITCH → ✅

-- OPEN → ✅

-- HACK → ✅

-- DEVICE → ✅

 That’s 27 letters — fits well with your total of 30 characters.